Doctoral Training Centre

 - Facilitating decision-making about transitions between independent and supported living by women with dementia who live alone – Helen Wells, supervised by Dr Andrea Capstick

-- Clinical PhD Fellowship in Medicines Optimisation – The contribution of Medicines optimisation to maintaining independent living for older people in the community – Paul Dourandish, supervised by Professor Alison Blenkinsopp, Dr Sue Jones, and Dr Sarah Smith
+- Perceptions of medicines management for people living with dementia in their own home and the contribution of community pharmacy in supporting independent living post-diagnosis – Paul Dourandish, supervised by Professor Alison Blenkinsopp, Dr Danielle Jones, Dr Sue Jones, and Dr Sarah Smith

 The Bradford Doctoral Training Centre students